mattthughes/souls-like-gallery-app/README.md

 #### Liked Post

 This feature will allow users to click like on a specific post they find useful or would like to look at again in the future, Once the user clicks on the liked page this page will load all the posts that a user has liked only showing them there posts and not others.
+I reused the post component which is using the gallery view I did this as the overall design was very simplistic again allowing a user to click on the post to view the detailed post, if they would like to as I was keeping the same design as the gallery page which is why I reused the post component rather than the post detail component.
+The navigation bar component was reused to have the same navigation bar on all pages.

 ##### Mobile Liked Posts page